achrome/Conphig/README.md

 It's a simple configuration generator that parses different types of configuration files into an object

-Currently the only supported file type is INI
+Currently the only supported file types are INI, XML and JSON

 ### Usage